Internet kill switch

 An Internet kill switch is a countermeasure concept of activating a single shut off mechanism for all Internet traffic.

 The concept behind having a kill switch is based on creating a single point of control (i.e. a switch) for a single authority to control or shut down the Internet in order to protect it or its users.
-In the United States, groups such as the American Civil Liberties Union have criticized proposals for implementing the idea so far.
+Because of infrastructure and society's dependence on internet today, including critical infrastructure and services (e.g. health care emergencies, traffic, etc.) an internet kill switch can easily and clearly be deemed collective punishment.
+Therefore, In the United States, groups such as the American Civil Liberties Union have criticized proposals for implementing the idea so far.

 China

-China has completely shut down Internet service in the autonomous region of Xinjiang for almost a year after the July 2009 Ürümqi riots.
+China completely shut down Internet service in the autonomous region of Xinjiang from July 2009 to May 2010 for up to 312 days after the July 2009 Ürümqi riots.

 Egypt

 On January 27, 2011, during the Egyptian Revolution of 2011, the government of President Hosni Mubarak cut off access to the Internet by all four national ISPs, and all mobile phone networks.
 This version of a kill switch was effected by a government-ordered shutdown of the Egyptian-run portion of the Domain Name System, and Border Gateway Protocol (BGP), making transmission of Internet traffic impossible for Egyptian ISPs.
 All network traffic ceased within two hours, according to Arbor Networks.